 Country Slovenia Spain Sweden Did the NRA set any rules with regard to the migration costs?
-No 176 No If this is the case, did the NRA set rules with regard to: N/A - - WAP in case of migration from copper LLU?
-Does the SMPO have to offer alternative VULA/bitstream N/A - - with comparable features (e.g. same bandwidth) and at the same monthly fee as the legacy VULA/bitstream?
-Who pays the one-off fee for deactivation of old/legacy N/A - - WAP and activation of new/alternative WAP?
-Who pays the new modem/CPE of the ANOs in case the N/A - - legacy modem/CPE needs to be replaced?
-Who pays not yet recovered investments of ANOs in case N/A - - of closure of co-location?
-Who pays the costs for closing co-location?
-N/A - - Did the NRA set rules that the SMPO is not allowed to N/A - - increase the fees of the legacy WAPs before the copper is switched off (e.g. MDF closure)?
-Other rules?
-N/A - If this is not the case, why did the NRA set no rules with SMPO already offers free migration 178 This is likely to be part of the regard to the migration costs? in case of copper switch off. migration plan
+No 181 No If this is the case, did the NRA set rules with regard to: • Did the NRA set reduced monthly fees for active alternative WAP in case of migration from copper LLU?
+N/A - - Does the SMPO have to offer alternative VULA/bitstream with comparable features (e.g. same bandwidth) and at the same monthly fee as the legacy VULA/bitstream?
+N/A - - Who pays the one-off fee for deactivation of old/legacy WAP and activation of new/alternative WAP?
+N/A - - Who pays the new modem/CPE of the ANOs in case the legacy modem/CPE needs to be replaced?
+N/A - - Who pays not yet recovered investments of ANOs in case of closure of co-location?
+N/A - - Who pays the costs for closing co-location?
+N/A - - Did the NRA set rules that the SMPO is not allowed to increase the fees of the legacy WAPs before the copper is switched off (e.g. MDF closure)?
+N/A - - Other rules?
+N/A - - If this is not the case, why did the NRA set no rules with SMPO already offers free migration 183 This is likely to be part of the regard to the migration costs? in case of copper switch off. migration plan